BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 ---
-title: How to deploy a Node Application to Heroku
+title: How to deploy a Node Application and Database to Heroku
 type: post
 date: 2019-08-26T06:52:24.006Z
 tags: